 You can also use a combination of nutrient-dense foods along with Absorb Plus shakes, if you prefer.
 I did this while I was pregnant and breastfeeding.
 When I didn’t have the time to cook or eat properly, I had an Absorb Plus shake instead of a regular meal.
 Or, I would have one between meals to pack in some extra nutrition before my baby sucked it back out of me!

 When you’re trying to gain weight, you need a lot of protein and good fats.
-So you can also use any kind of whey protein or veggie protein shake between meals or along with your meals and add a tablespoon of flax or Udo’s oil to each shake.
+You can also use any kind of whey protein or veggie protein shake between meals or along with your meals and add a tablespoon of flax or Udo’s oil to each shake.
 Or you can use the Raw Nutrient Shake recipe below.

 Then you can use nutrient-dense snacks (like the muffin recipe I’ve given below) between meals to give you those extra calories – but in a delicious way, that doesn’t feel like a chore!